lezahlie/esp_simulation/README.md

 ### Normalization
 - Only `image` arrays and `metric` scaler are normalized
   - `mask` arrays are considered categorical
-- Global extrema is saved to: `global_extrema_hdf5_<original_datafile>.json`
+- Global statistics is saved to: `global_statistics_hdf5_<original_datafile>.json`
-  - This can be used for min-max scaling in another program
+  - This can be used for data scaling in another program

 ---